 We have the least amount of information about James, the brother of Jesus.
 All we know is that he wrote the epistles of James and was also martyred.
 Most of what we know or speculate comes from Epiphanius who lived in around 300 AD.
 He believes that James took the Nazarite vows, which is why he is given the “James the Just” title since the vow involves self-disciple, veneration, and reverance.
 It is obvious that this man had a lot of faith and deep love for the Messiah, just as the other two James’ did.
 It is written that the people of old that he was a man of outstanding virtue and was the first to be elected to the episcopal throne of the Jerusalem church by Peter, James (the Great), and John.

-Whether he was Mary’s son or a son from Joseph’s first wife (details argued by theologians for ages) doesn’t really matter.
+Whether he was Mary’s son or a potentially a son from Joseph’s first wife (details argued by theologians for ages) doesn’t really matter.
 We all have the privilege of having relation to Jesus and if my James can be known for his outstanding virtue, I will be a proud mother.
-Similarly, whether he was a Nazarite or not, I think this idea of setting ourselves apart and consecrating our lives to God is something my boy James will relate to as he grows up as a member of the Church of Jesus Christ (the word consecration is mentioned 8 times in the Numbers 6!).
+Similarly, whether he was a Nazarite or not, I think this idea of setting ourselves apart and consecrating our lives to God is something my boy James will relate to as he grows up as a member of the Church of Jesus Christ (the word consecration is mentioned 8 times in the Numbers 6 where the law of the Nazarite is explained!).
 What a wonderful man to look up to as he learns to consecrate his own life to God.

 The mothers of James